AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/deactivate-a-company.md

 1. Välj ett eller flera företag att inaktivera eller återaktivera.
 1. Klicka på **[!UICONTROL Edit]**.<!--MAKE THIS A SEPARATE NUMBERED LINE<span class="preview">In the Preview environment, disable the **[!UICONTROL Is Active]** option to deactivate it, or enable the option to activate it.</span>-->
-1. &#x200B;<!--In the Production environment, -->Inaktivera alternativet **[!UICONTROL Is Active]** för ett enskilt företag om du vill inaktivera det, eller aktivera alternativet för att aktivera det.
+1. Inaktivera alternativet **[!UICONTROL Is Active]** för ett enskilt företag om du vill inaktivera det, eller aktivera alternativet för att aktivera det. <!--ADD TO THE FRONT OF THIS SENTENCE In the Production environment, -->

    eller